 Tip 6: And Document the Hell Out of It

 I’m not just saying this because I’m a photographer.
 When you elope, photos become that much more important.
 During a conventional wedding day, Mom, Dad, Uncle Bob, and a gazillion other people you may (or may not!) know are there to take it all in.
 They get to see every event as it happens.
-When you elope, it is very possibly just you, your partner, your kids, an officiant, and a photographer.
+When you elope, it is very possibly just you, your partner, your kids (if you have them), an officiant, and a photographer.

 Documenting the story of your day, all the big and little moments from beginning to end, and then sharing this with family and friends that were not present helps them to feel cared for.
 Seeing beautiful images that truly capture the emotions that washed over the day may even help them to understand why you chose to elope in the first place.